lowcomote/jsonschemadsl.parent/README.md

 ![ShipyardV1](tutorials/img/shipyardV1.PNG)

-We invite the reader to repeat steps 1. to 6. choosing the *shipyardV4.json* at step 1.
+We invite the reader to repeat steps from 1. to 6. choosing the *shipyardV4.json* at step 1.
 At the end of step 6, everything will be correct, with no errors or warnings.

 ![ShipyardV4](tutorials/img/shipyardV4.PNG)

-#### Steps 7-9
+#### Steps 7-10
 *(after choosing shipyardV4.json at step 1)*

 7. Save the shipyardV4.jschema.